 Cinnamon, pumpkin spice, vanilla and salt are all used for extra flavor.
 These ingredients are optional, but highly recommended for optimal taste.
 If you are using a salted nut butter, omit the salt.

-These protein bars are made in one bowl, then place in an 8" x 4" baking pan and set in the fridge to solidify.
+These vegan pumpkin pie protein bars are made in one bowl, then placed in an 8" x 4" baking pan and set in the fridge to solidify.
 Here's the step by step process:

 Make the Dough